allanchan339/N2LDiff-BP/README.md

 ```

 # LOL-Diff Dataset
 In this paper, we have also proposed the LOL-Diff dataset.
-The dataset can be downloaded from [here]().
+The dataset can be downloaded from [here](https://1drv.ms/f/s!AvJJYu8Th24UjNAXFOnc7GAvJBAlqw?e=zwE1UX).
 The dataset is organized in the following way:
 ```
 LOLDiff
-    - low_res
+    - low_res (one zip file with 919MB)
         - train
         - test
-    - 4K
+    - 4K (120GB with 30 split 7z file)
         - train
         - test
 ```